 2.4 Experimental Induction of Diabetes

-Except for Group A, all animals were subjected to a fasting period of 16 hours prior to receiving a freshly prepared intraperitoneal injection of streptozotocin (STZ) at a dose of 45 mg/kg body weight to induce diabetes.
+Except for Group A, all animals were subjected to a fasting period of 16 hours before receiving a freshly prepared intraperitoneal injection of streptozotocin (STZ) at a dose of 45 mg/kg body weight to induce diabetes.
 The STZ was dissolved in a 0.01 M citrate buffer, which was freshly prepared and adjusted to a pH of 4.5.
-To mitigate early mortality that might arise from the release of insulin reserves from damaged pancreatic islets, rats received drinking water supplemented with sugar (15 g/L) for a period of 48 hours post-injection.
+To mitigate early mortality that might arise from the release of insulin reserves from damaged pancreatic islets, rats received drinking water supplemented with sugar (15 g/L) for 48 hours post-injection (Add references).

 2.5 Evaluation Parameters